Registering for a School of Continuing Education program is quick and easy. Please see below for more information.

 That’s the plain English version.
 Here it is in legal language:

-By posting any comments, posts or other material on UWM SCE sites/blogs, you give SCE the irrevocable right to reproduce, distribute, publish, display, edit, modify, create derivative works from, and otherwise use your submission for any purpose in any form and on any media.
+By posting any comments, posts or other material on UWM School of Continuing Education sites/blogs, you give the School of Continuing Education the irrevocable right to reproduce, distribute, publish, display, edit, modify, create derivative works from, and otherwise use your submission for any purpose in any form and on any media.
 You also agree that you will not:

 - Post material that infringes on the rights of any third party, including intellectual property, privacy or publicity rights.

-- Post material that is unlawful, obscene, defamatory, threatening, harassing, abusive, slanderous, hateful, or embarrassing to any other person or entity as determined by UWM SCE in its sole discretion.
+- Post material that is unlawful, obscene, defamatory, threatening, harassing, abusive, slanderous, hateful, or embarrassing to any other person or entity as determined by UWM School of Continuing Education in its sole discretion.